 \end{definition}

-The interpretation of Definition \ref{definition: comparative revealed correlation} is that if $\succcurlyeq$ prefers a constant act to a binary act that results in the good consequence if all considered events occur, then a second preference relation reflecting less correlation among these events also prefers the constant act.
-Put differently, if a DM rejects a bet on a family of certain events happening simultaneously, then another DM who believes in less correlation among these events should also reject this bet.
+The interpretation of Definition \ref{definition: comparative revealed dependence} is that if $\succcurlyeq$ prefers a constant act to a binary act that results in the good consequence if the considered event occurs, then a second preference relation reflecting less dependence on this event also prefers the constant act.